dprietob/tags-editor/README.md

 ## How to get the removed tag

-Listen for the `removeTag` event on the editor HTML element.
+Listen for the `removedTag` event on the editor HTML element.

 ```
 document
   .querySelectorAll('[data-tags-editor]')
   .forEach(editor =>
-    editor.addEventListener('removeTag', e => console.log(e.detail.tagValue)
+    editor.addEventListener('removedTag', e => console.log(e.detail.tagValue)
   )
 );
 ```